jacobsimpson/jt/roadmap.md

     jt '%3 == "that"'             # Exact string matching on the 3rd column.
     jt "%3 == 'that' {print %0}"  # Exact string matching on the 3rd column.
     ```

-- The third column will be coerced into the matching type for each comparison
-  expression and the appropriate comparison run.
-If the column value can not be
-  coerced, it fails the comparison, no matter what the comparison is.
-    - the reasoning is, the programmer supplied type information (the literal
-      in the `jt` script).
-If the incoming text doesn't match the type
-      expectation, it isn't meeting the programmer's selection criteria.
-    ```sh
-    jt '%3 < "that"'
-    jt '%3 < 14'
-    jt '%3 < 2017-12-11T06:43'
-    jt '2017-12-11T06:00 < %3 < 2017-12-11T06:43'
-    jt '%3 < 12 and %4 == "joe"'
-    jt '%3 < 12 or %4 == "joe"'
-    ```

-- program block, colorizes the first column, prints the rest of the columns.
-  Not sure if this is the right syntax.
-Ideally there would be a way of
-  representing split the row, colorize 1 column and reconstitute the row.
-    ```sh
-    jt '{print color(%1, blue), %[2:]}'
-    ```
-    - Note, I had some thought that the colors would only have to be keywords
-      for the color function, but what about passing the color values as
-      parameters to user defined functions, which pass variables to the color
-      function.
-No, I think they will have to be language wide keywords.
-Maybe
-      just some basic colors as language wide keywords, some other way to
-      specify the longer list of possible colors.

 - as an optimization, if no one actually uses the columns, there is no need to
   split the columns.